Description of the Scheme

 It has to be stressed that all evaluation Committees concerning ICTP activities, both those of its mother Institutions like IAEA and UNESCO, have expressed their high appreciation for the excellence and efficiency of this programme and for the results that have been achieved through it.

-The Standard Scheme: The Associateship Scheme currently includes Junior, Regular, Senior, Group Associates and Partner Institutes.
+The Standard Scheme: The Associateship Scheme currently includes Junior, Regular, Senior, and Simons Associates.

 Associateships are intended for promising young scientists up to the